Chrysler: United States sales

-Chrysler is the smallest of the "Big Three" U.S. automakers (Stellantis North America, Ford Motor Company, and General Motors).
-In 2020, FCA US sold just over 1.8 million vehicles.
+Stellantis is the smallest of the "Big Three", which also includes Ford and GM.
+In 2020, it sold just over 1.8 million vehicles.

 Global sales

 Chrysler was the world's 11th largest vehicle manufacturer as ranked by OICA in 2012.
 Total Chrysler vehicle production was about 2.37 million that year.
 The company has since become a wholly owned subsidiary and no longer reports global sales.

 Marketing

 Lifetime powertrain warranty

 In 2007, Chrysler began to offer vehicle lifetime powertrain warranty for the first registered owner or retail lessee.
 The deal covered owner or lessee in U.S., Puerto Rico, and the Virgin Islands, for 2009 model year vehicles, and 2006, 2007, and 2008 model year vehicles purchased on or after July 26, 2007.
 Covered vehicles excluded SRT models, Diesel vehicles, Sprinter models, Ram Chassis Cab, Hybrid System components (including transmission), and certain fleet vehicles.
 The warranty is non-transferable.
 After Chrysler's restructuring, the warranty program was replaced by five-year/100,000 mile transferable warranty for 2010 or later vehicles.